Perpetua-k/Perpetua.github.io/index.md

 ---

 _“Building secure, scalable, and smart digital solutions.”_
-Thank you for visiting.
-We can build something exceptional together.
+Thank you for visiting — we can build something exceptional together.
-— **Perpetua Sankale**
+**— Perpetua Sankale**